Updated: May 4, 2023 - 5 min read

 We have an extensive QA process at Carnival, both pre and post-delivery of features.
 Our scrum teams are staffed with people conducting UAT pre-delivery.
 Post-delivery, we have a team of product and design folks scanning through customer feedback for potential issues.
 Additionally, we have a full technical support team monitoring the online experience constantly.

-In terms of prioritizing, we consider both functional severity and business impact of a bug.
+In terms of prioritizing, we consider both the functional severity and the business impact of a bug.
 Functional severity is usually pretty obvious (e.g. Search button is not clickable –> users cant view potential cruises).
 But for business impact, I depend heavily on our Analytics team to provide relevant data and insights.
 This information plays a crucial role in helping me prioritize.
 E.g. I’ll take a look at our dashboard to see if / how a bug may have impacted a KPI.
 Based on that, I’ll prioritize the bug in relation to other items in the product backlog.

 “What are your main responsibilities as a product manager at Carnival? (i.e. what’s a typical day in the job?)”